bhqweb/bhqweb.github.io/_includes/forum004-a7.md

 of the Baptist denomination.
-For example, one of the two groups, the General Baptists, taught that there were three orders of ministry - the familiar deacons and pastors lor elders as they were usually called) and 'messengersì who had a wider ministry than the local church and cohcentrated on church planting , but also exercised a superintendency function and liased with other churches.
+For example, one of the two groups, the General Baptists, taught that there were three orders of ministry - the familiar deacons and pastors lor elders as they were usually called) and 'messengers‚Äú who had a wider ministry than the local church and cohcentrated on church planting , but also exercised a superintendency function and liased with other churches.